Puniru Is a Cute Slime: Anime

 An anime television series adaptation was announced on December 13, 2023.
-It is produced by Toho Animation Studio and directed by Yūshi Ibe, with scripts written by Michiko Yokote, Aya Tanaka providing the character designs and Izumi Mori composing the music.
+It is produced by Toho Animation Studio and directed by Yūshi Ibe, with series composition by Michiko Yokote, Aya Tanaka providing the character designs and Izumi Mori composing the music.
 The series aired from October 6 to December 23, 2024, on TV Tokyo and its affiliates.
 The opening theme song is "Gyumu!" (ぎゅむ！), while the ending theme song is "Show" (唱, Shō), both performed by Yū Sasahara, with the latter being a cover of Ado's song of the same name.

 Following the final episode of the series, a second season was announced, which premiered on July 6, 2025.
 Yū Sasahara performed the second season's opening and ending themes: "Brun-Brun" and "Ao To Natsu" (青と夏), the ending being a cover of Mrs. Green Apple's 2018 single of the same name.

-Crunchyroll streams the series under the title Puniru Is a Kawaii Slime.
+Crunchyroll and Netflix both stream the series under the title Puniru is a Kawaii Slime.
 Medialink licensed the series in Asia-Pacific (except Australia and New Zealand) for streaming on Ani-One Asia's YouTube channel.